 Originally, the ranch was your typical western ranch.
 Raising cattle and other livestock and growing crops.
 There was a saw-mill on the property at one time.
 There is still a bit of old equipment and tools that can still be seen around the Ranch.

-Hunters didn’t begin to show up in the history of the Ranch until about 40-50 years ago, when Warren and Verna were still ranching here.
-One group of these hunters were still coming every year and hunted this past fall of 2010.
+Hunters didn’t begin to show up in the history of the Ranch until about 50-60 years ago, when Warren and Verna were still ranching here.
+One group of these hunters were still coming every year and hunted till the fall of 2010.
 Over 40 years this great group of men (and later their sons) have come.
 That is part of the ranch legacy.

 All though the ranch has not been an official hunting ranch until this year, it has had hunters over the years.
 Many through the enthusiasm and love that Lloyd has for Wyoming, the Black Hills, the Ranch, hunting and the outdoors.
 Buckhorn Ridge Ranch has been his dream since he was a boy.
 Now you too can come and enjoy the beauty and great hunting at the Buckhorn Ridge Ranch.